+There exists further Smart Grid domains like operation and service of the four domains stated above as well as the market, which enables the interaction between energy generators an energy consumers.
 The number of electric vehicles as bicycles, motorcycles, and cars is expected to increase significantly.
-Electric vehicles will be connected with the Smart Grid for charging or for power feedback.
-They connect to the Smart Grid through charging stations.
+Electric vehicles will be connected with the Smart Grid for charging or even for power feedback.
+Typically, they connect to the Smart Grid through charging stations or charging points.
 Charging points in public or corporate places provide the possibility for high power AC or DC charging.
-Other connection points may be provided by combined service stations, e.g., for parking lots, or common home power plugs in residential areas.
+Other connection points may be provided by combined service stations, e.g., for parking lots or common home power plugs in residential areas.
 Closely linked with the pure flow of energy is the management and control of the energy demand for charging electric vehicles.
-It allows matching the energy demand with the energy available within the energy grid.
+It allows matching the energy demand for the charging process with the energy available at the specific location within the energy grid.
 A defined part of the vehicle battery's capacity can also be used as energy storage to stabilize the energy grid when needed by feeding back energy from the vehicle to the electrical grid.
 Besides the control of energy flow there may be a second communication channel for the billing for consumed or provided energy.